 One of the challenges of remodeling is the unexpected complications that come up along the way.
 Today I’m sharing an awesome product that solved a big problem for us in our remodel.
 It’s crown molding made out of foam!

-When we first moved in, the whole upstairs was trimmed with what we like to call “redneck crown molding,” a series of different sized wood pieces all nailed together to give the quasi-look of molding.
-It was ugly.
-Not only was it ugly, but it was poorly installed and even more poorly painted.
+When we first moved in, the whole upstairs was trimmed with a series of different sized wood pieces all nailed together to give the quasi-look of molding.
+It really wasn’t my style.
+It was poorly installed and even more poorly painted.
 It looked awful.
 It was one of the first things we ripped out of our home when we moved in.

 The problem is that removing the old “molding” (and I use that term very loosely) damaged the ceiling and walls pretty badly.
 It was going to be way, way, way too hard to patch, so we knew we had to add new crown molding to cover up the damage.